AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

     - show the hard drive state
     - Add the rate gyro visualization

+**Version 1.8.3**

+- added ability to show FPS under ``Time`` menu
+- added command line argument ``-saveMetrics`` to record the rendering times to the file ``~/VizardData/opNavMetrics.txt``
+- the Apple M1 version of Vizard is now able to cast shadows like the other versions of Vizard did

 **Version 1.8.2**

 - added ability to show true orbital trajectory.
 This works both for trajectory relative to planet or another